Nineteen US Generals File Amicus Brief Urging Liability for Banks Laundering Money That Aids Terrorists

 Lawsuit Accuses Financial Institutions of Conspiring with Terrorists,Violating Sanctions, and Helping Launder $300 Billion

-March 17, 2020, WASHINGTON, DC– Bailey Glasser filed an amici curiae (friends of the court) brief today on behalf of 19 retired Generals of the US Armed Forces urging the federal appeals court in New York to hold that banks can be held liable for injuring or killing US soldiers and other Americans by illegally laundering money for Iran that aids terrorists.
+March 17, 2020, WASHINGTON, DC– Bailey Glasser filed an amici curiae (friends of the court) brief today on behalf of 19 retired Generals of the U.S. Armed Forces urging the federal appeals court in New York to hold that banks can be held liable for injuring or killing US soldiers and other Americans by illegally laundering money for Iran that aids terrorists.

 The case, Freeman v.
 HSBC Holdings PLC, asserts claims under the Justice Against Sponsors of Terrorism Act (JASTA) for over 400 US soldiers and other Americans (or their estates) wounded and killed by terrorist attacks while serving in Iraq between 2004 and 2011.
 It charges nine financial institutions in the US, England, Europe, and the Middle East with causing their injuries by conspiring with, and aiding and abetting, Iran and its proxies to violate US sanctions and secretly launder around $300 billion through the US banking system.